Best Alternatives to Surgical Dog Cones (2024)

 • How long does your dog need to wear the cone?

 It depends.
-In general, your pet needs to wear the cone until its wound is healed.
+In general, your dog needs to wear the cone until its wound heals.
 Some veterinary offices say to keep the cone on for one to two weeks after regular surgery and six to 12 weeks if your pet had orthopedic surgery.

-Every situation is different, so consult your veterinarian to learn how many days your dog should wear the cone or a cone alternative, depending on your pet’s specific wound and situation.
+Every situation is different, so consult your veterinarian to learn long your dog should wear the cone or a cone alternative, depending on your pet’s specific situation.

 • Can your dog sleep in a crate while wearing the cone?

-Yes, your dog can sleep in a crate while wearing a cone.
+Yes, but ensure your dog has ample room.
+Your dog can sleep in a crate while wearing a cone.
 In fact, some veterinarians might recommend it, especially after orthopedic surgery.

-The key to keeping your dog comfortable while wearing a cone in a crate is to ensure the crate is large enough for it to move around.
-It should be able to turn around while wearing the cone.
+The key to keeping your dog comfortable while wearing a cone in a crate is to make sure the crate is large enough for your dog to move around in.
+Your dog should be able to turn around while wearing the cone.
 You may need a larger crate than you typically use.

 • How do you know if the cone fits correctly?